Ilkka-LBL/Consensus/docs/source/usage.rst

 Configuration
 -------------
-To begin using this package, you need to configure your API keys and proxies.
-To help with this, there is a `ConfigManager` class:
+To make full use of this package, you need to do two things: 1) configure your API keys and proxies.
+To help with this, there is a `ConfigManager` class.
+And 2) build a lookup file of the tables stored in Open Geography Portal.

+Creating the config.json file
+"""""""""""""""""""""""""""""
+Note that the modules and classes in Consensus rely on the keys provided in this config file.
+However, you can extend the `config.json` file with the `update_config()` method to use any other API keys and secrets that you may want.
+The file is stored as a json file and in Python you can work with nested dictionaries.

 .. code-block:: python